ietf-teep/architecture/draft-ietf-teep-architecture.md

 TAMs that support this SP's client app and TA.
 Multiple TAMs allow the SP to provide their service and this app (and TA) to multiple different devices.

-When the TEEP Broker receives a request to contact the TAM for a Client App in order to install a TA, a list of TAMs may be provided.
-The TEEP Broker selects a single TAM that is consistent with the list of trusted TAMs (trust anchors) provisioned on the device.
+When a TEEP Broker receives a request from an Untrusted Application to install a TA, a list of TAM URIs may be provided for that TA, and the request is passed to the TEEP Agent.
-For any client app, there should be only a single TAM for the TEEP Broker to contact.
-This is also the case when a Client App uses multiple TAs, or when one TA depends on anther TA in a software dependency (see section TBD).
-The reason is that the SP should provide each TAM that it places in the Client App's manifest all the TAs that the app requires.
-There is no benefit to going to multiple different TAMs, and there is no need for a special TAM to be contacted for a specific TA.
+If the TEEP Agent decides that the TA needs to be installed, the TEEP Agent selects a single TAM URI that is consistent with the list of trusted TAMs provisioned on the device invokes the TEEP/HTTP layer to connect to the TAM URI and begin a TEEP protocol exchange.
+When the TEEP Agent subsequently receives the TA to install and the TA's manifest indicates dependencies on any other trusted components, each dependency can include a list of TAM URIs for the relevant dependency.
+If such dependencies exist that are prerequisites to install the TA, then the TEEP Agent recursively follows the same procedure for each dependency that needs to be installed or updated, including selecting a TAM URI that is consistent with the list of trusted TAMs provisioned on the device, and beginning a TEEP exchange.
+If multiple TAM URIs are considered trusted, only one needs to be contacted and they can be attempted in some order until one responds.

 \[Note: This should always be the case.
 When a particular device or TEE supports only a special proprietary attestation mechanism, then a specific TAM will be